msant77/t7/basic/docker/README.md

-# Docker Basic Studyings on a Monday Morning
+# Docker Basic Studyings on a Sunday Morning

 This file is supposed to comprehend the study progress for docker on linux running a Microsoft Web API and Sql Server set